stmilne/icds_docs/docs/getting-started/connecting.md

 ## Two ways to access

-Roar can be accessed mainly using two ways:
+Roar can be accessed in two ways:

  - via [the web-based Portal](#portal)
  - by using the "secure shell" ([`ssh`][ssh]) from a terminal application.
 [ssh]: https://linux.die.net/man/1/ssh

-The Portal (which runs [Open OnDemand](https://openondemand.org)) is designed mainly for interactive work.
+The Portal (which runs [Open OnDemand](https://openondemand.org)) is designed for interactive work.
 It provides:

 - a Windows-like desktop environment;